 Upstream TLS Version Mismatch

 The TLS handshake could not be completed because the website does not support the same TLS version that Umbrella SWG uses.
-Umbrella SWG currently only supports TLS1.2.
+Umbrella SWG currently only supports TLS1.2 when connecting to websites.
 At time of writing Umbrella does not support TLS1.3 but will attempt to use TLS1.2 for these connections where possible.
 Contact the webmaster of the site to report this issue.

 Upstream DH key less than 1024 bits